1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 ```

 We started by thinking about our tests, and without writing a line of code, we've already made two discoveries and used them to change the API of our method.

+### Tests Drive Coding

+In the previous example, thinking about testing made us reduce coupling in our code (by passing in a database connection and increase flexibility.
+Thinking about writing a test for our methode made us look at it from the outside, as if we were a client of the code, and not its author.

+> A Test Is the First User of Your Code

+This is probably the biggest benefit offered by testing: testing is a vital feedback that guides your coding.

+A function or methode that is tightly coupled to other code is hard to test, because you have yo set up all environment before you can even run your method.

+So making your stuff testable also reduce coupling.

+And before you can test something , you have to understand it.
+That sounds silly but in reality we've all launched into a piece of code based on nebulous understanding of what we had to do.
+We assure ourselves that we'll work it out as we go along.